 What is one thing that forms friendship between hearing and Deaf individuals?
 Language.
-Maybe sports, sometimes.
+Maybe sports and games, sometimes.

 One of the questions in Deaf Awareness Quiz provided by the Signing Naturally asks ASL students a question, "Approximately what percent of Deaf people who marry are married to other Deaf people?"

 Many of my ASL students, who wrote down their answer on their copy in class on the first day of class (no google!), presented their answers.
 Here is a sample of the answers:

 a.
 10 percent (TWO); b.
 25 percent (SIX), c.
 50 percent (whopping TEN), d.
 75 percent (THREE), e.
 90 percent (whopping ONE).
 I didn't collect all answers, only a partial collection of answers as a sample.

 The answer is...
 90 percent.
 The students tilted their heads.
 Next, I explained, "Would you generally date a person who doesn't speak English?"
 Most students shook their heads.
 "So, generally you would marry a person who speaks the same language as you?"
 The students nodded, flashing a floating thought bubble above their heads, "That makes sense."

 90% is a classic number.
 However, this percent may decrease a bit in the 21st century as more hearing significant others have learned signed languages.

 What might be an explaination for the high number of students thinking that Deaf marrying a hearing person is more common than Deaf intermarriages?
 Dependance?
 Deaf people can be pretty much independent and interdependent.

 Friendship, painting by Connie Groleau.
 Photograph by Jolanta Lapiak.